abhishekchatrath/seng299/README.md

-# seng299
+# Seng 299 Chat System
 This repository is for our SENG 299 class project at UVic, Summer 2017.
 It contains the python chat room project.

-To Do:
-- remove unnecessary files from the repo
-- change all print statements of packets to write to an external log file - DONE
-- clean up code and write comments (make it readable)
-- update the README so the marker will understand how to run the server and client
-- rename Application.py and stuff to have names that make sense and suit our class diagram
+## Running the chat system:

+### Run Server.py
+The Server will run on port 9000.
+If you wish to have clients connect to the Server remotely, make sure the firewall is off for this port.

+### Run Client.py
+Upon running Client.py you will be prompted for an IP address.
+Please type the IP address of the Server you wish to connect to.
+If you press Enter without typing anything on this prompt, the Client will try to automatically connect to localhost.
+Once the client has successfully connected to the server, the GUI will run.
+To run multiple clients, just run Client.py for each Client you wish to run.